 Activity 1 - developing mental computation

 - Use counters to show the patterns.
 If counting by 4s, for example, students should count 1, 2, 3 and cover the number using a counter, repeating this for a few rows until they can see a pattern and can continue it for the whole chart.
-Ask students to describe the patterns that have been made, e.g. multiples of 3 make a diagonal pattern, multiples of 5 make a vertical pattern.
+Ask students to describe the patterns that have been made, for example, multiples of 3 make a diagonal pattern, multiples of 5 make a vertical pattern.

 - Pairs of students are given a number from 2 to 10 and asked to find the pattern for their number on the hundreds chart.